A nonconservative kinetic framework for a closed-market society subject to shock events: Introduction

 \section{Introduction}

 During the last few decades, the kinetic theory framework has been widely used by the mathematical community for model{ling} the evolution of socio-economic systems \cite{bertotti2011microscopic, letizia2016economic, cordier2005kinetic, during2018kinetic, maldarella2012kinetic}.
-Moreover, in recent years, society has experienced some \textit{shock events} with profound impact on the population.
-These shock events are intended, in socio-eonomic terms, as unforeseen incidents that have a significant and unpredictable influence on a large scale.
-Socio-economists have always exerted significant efforts to understand the impact of these events on the population, aiming to predict potential outcomes of crisis, see e.g.\,\cite{buheji2019framework} Furthermore, shocks affect distinct wealth classes with varied consequences.
-For instance, the recent COVID-19 pandemic had strong effects also concerned the wealth distribution in society, as reported in \cite{narayan2022covid}.
-These effects have been modeled by several applied mathematicians, see e.g.\,\cite{dimarco2020wealth}, where an economic model has been developed in the presence of an epidemic phenomenon, with focus on the social and economic impact of the epidemic on different social classes.
-Similarly, one may consider the impact of other shock events, as wars \cite{justino2012war} earthquakes \cite{daniell2014socioeconomic} climate changes \cite{leichenko2014climate} and so forth.
+Those mode{ls p}rovide a complete description of long-term outcomes in a society in which the dynamics do not depend on environmental processes or other external {factors}. {Moreover, the} society, or a certain portion of it, may occasionally experience some \textit{shock events} with profound impact on the population, particularly on the income distribution.
+These shock events are intended, in socio-economic terms, as unforeseen incidents that have a significant and unpredictable influence on a large scale.
+Socio-economists have always exerted significant efforts to understand the impact of these events on the population, aiming to predict potential outcomes of crisis, see e.g.\,\cite{buheji2019framework} Furthermore, shocks affect distinct income classes with varied consequences.
+For instance, the recent COVID-19 pandemic also had strong effects concerning the wealth distribution in society, as reported in \cite{narayan2022covid}.
+These effects have been modeled by several applied mathematicians, see e.g.\,\cite{dimarco2020wealth}, where an economic model has been developed in the presence of an epidemic phenomenon, with a focus on the social and economic impact of the epidemic on different social classes.
+Similarly, one may consider the impact of other shock events, as wars \cite{justino2012war} or natural disasters such as earthquakes \cite{daniell2014socioeconomic} or hurricanes \cite{shaughnessy2010income}, and so forth.

 Motivated by this, in this paper, we aim to develop a kinetic model that describes the effects of shock events on a system in which individuals are categorized by their wealth state.
+It is worth pointing out that the use of kinetic tools for modeling economic phenomena has been of wide interest in the community over the decades.
+Among others, we refer to papers \cite{cordier2005kinetic,during2008kinetic, pareschi2014wealth, torregrossa2018fokker,bisi2009kinetic} that provide some issues about the modeling of wealth distribution and related features, for instance by using Fokker-Planck equations.
+Moreover, we still refer to the paper \cite{dolfin2017modeling}, along with references therein.